 Dr. Daniel Davies is Professor of Cello at California State University, Stanislaus.
-Since 2005, he has also been the director of Summer Music at Stanislaus, Stanislaus State’s summer music camp.
+From 2005-2015, he served as the director of Summer Music at Stanislaus, Stanislaus State’s summer music camp.
 From 1991-2003 Dr. Davies served on the music faculty of Wheaton College Conservatory of Music in Illinois.

-Recent performances in 2012 include recitals in California, Illinois, Indiana, and Wisconsin, as well as a three-city concert tour of China.
+Recent performances include recitals in California, Illinois, Indiana, and Wisconsin, as well as a three-city concert tour of China.

 Dr. Davies holds a Master's degree from the Juilliard School, where he studied with Harvey Shapiro and a Doctorate from Northwestern University where he studied with Hans Jørgen-Jensen.
 Other influences include Bernard Greenhouse and Lorne Munroe.